Tly1001/sei-project-one/README.md

 ## Bugs

 * Song choices shows three possibilities but plays the same song.
-* Menu page does not initially have audio.
+* No audio on the main menu page until the window is clicked.
-* Background video stops after finished.
+* Background video stops after finished but game continues.
 * Back button animation glitches.

 ---